We have all heard the phrase “one and done.” Unfortunately, with rhinoplasty that isn’t always the case.

 Who is a Candidate for revision Rhinoplasty?

 As with all procedures performed in our office, the first step involves meeting with Dr. Nima.
-Beverly Hills patients visit with Dr. Nima for a complimentary, initial consultation, where he will thoroughly review your issues, goals and options.
+Patients visit with Dr. Nima for a complimentary initial consultation, where he will thoroughly review your issues, goals and options.
 He will have photos taken of your nose and use state-of-the-art imaging software to demonstrate possible outcomes with various before and after scenarios.
 Additionally, Dr. Nima will carefully review your medical history and any paperwork you may have related to one or more previous rhinoplasties he will be revising.

 The most important thing to Dr. Nima is that you feel completely comfortable before proceeding.
 And if, for some reason, you still have questions or concerns after this initial meeting, our staff is always available via phone or in person to further address any issues and put you at ease.